Using a lactation aid to supplement

 Basically, the lactation aid works very well, and the whole process takes less time than feeding at both breasts and then giving a bottle.
 But in order for the lactation aid to work well, the baby must have a good latch and the tube needs to be in the right place.
-See the video below.
+See the video above.
 Note, however, that a baby with a tongue tie does not have a good latch no matter how it looks from the outside.

 Some mothers have difficulty getting the tube in the right place, especially when they are already having difficulty latching the baby on and/or they do not have help using it.
 Help from another person at least the first few times, can make all the difference.
 With time, it becomes easy as the mother “gets the hang of it”.
 So what do mothers complain about with regard to the lactation aid beside difficulty making it work?

 1. It takes too long.
 This is a variation of the mother’s not being able to make it work at all.
 The tube is in the baby’s mouth and the baby is on the breast yet the mother says that the baby takes an hour to get the baby 30 ml (1 oz) of supplement.
 This makes for a very long feed and I agree that something is not working as it should.
 Incidentally, using a 15 inch (38 cm) tube, as is frequently done, instead of a 36 inch (91 cm) tube also makes this whole operation awkward and it should not be.
 So why is it taking too long?